josiahcoad/chat-quickstart/README.md

 - You can deploy the agent using docker and ec2/etc
   - https://langchain-ai.github.io/langgraph/cloud/reference/cli/#up
   - "Requires a license key for production use."
 (TODO: need to look into this)
+  - You'll need to manage thread/chat/"short-term" memory yourself
+  - If using long-term memory, you'll need to manage that yourself too
 - You can also do a managed deployment
   - https://langchain-ai.github.io/langgraph/cloud/deployment/cloud
 - Deploy the frontend using...
 (TODO)